by Rosemarie Tremblay-LeMay MD FRCPC

 Small lymphocytic lymphoma (SLL) is a type of cancer that starts from specialized immune cells called B-lymphocytes.
 The disease often involves small immune organs called lymph nodes but it can be found in any solid organ throughout the body.

 The symptoms of small lymphocytic lymphoma (SLL) may be mild, and many patients do not experience any symptoms until later in the disease.
 For many people, the disease will be discovered during a routine blood test.

 When examined under the microscope, the tumour cells in SLL look the same as the tumour cells found in another type of cancer called chronic lymphocytic leukemia (CLL).
 The only real difference between CLL and SLL is where the tumour cells are found.
 When the tumour cells are found in lymph nodes and other solid organs but not in the blood the disease is called SLL.
 When the tumour cells are found in the blood the disease is called CLL.
 Because of these differences, SLL is classified as a type of lymphoma while CLL is classified as a type of leukemia.

 Patients that present with SLL can eventually develop CLL, or vice-versa, and patients can present with both at the same time.
 For that reason, the disease is often described under the name CLL/SLL.

-SLL can transform in one of the ways:
+SLL can transform in one of three ways:

 Because these conditions are more aggressive, they require different treatment than CLL/SLL without transformation.